rreusser/trains-and-trails/src/pages/antioch-to-mount-diablo/index.md

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="19.4"></span>
 ![A near-birdseye view of the hills just run.
 A rocky outcropping sits in the foreground.](antioch-260.jpg)

-On a clear day, you can see about 90 miles east to snow-capped peaks the Sierras.
+On a clear day, you can see about 90 miles east to snow-capped peaks of the Sierras.

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="20.12"></span>
 ![Summit selfie with hills in the background.](antioch-270.jpg)